spiritual life office

 Welcome to the School of Theology Spiritual Life Office.
 This is a place where you are encouraged to explore a variety of spiritual practices, discovering those that speak most clearly to your head and heart.
 This is a community of welcoming friends, eager to listen and give witness, to learn from one another, and to discern the presence of God in our lives.
 This is a place for you.
 Welcome!

-Bryanna Benedettti is the Graduate Assistant in the Spiritual Life Office.
-She is a 2nd year Master’s of Divinity Student.
-As a part of the Religion and Conflict Transformation program, she is interested in the interplay between spirituality, community engagement, and restorative justice principles and practices, and hopes to find a career that enables her to merge her love of social justice with her Catholic faith.
+Bryanna Benedetti is the Graduate Assistant in the Spiritual Life Office.
+She is a 3rd year Master’s of Divinity Student.
+As a part of the Religion and Conflict Transformation program, she is interested in the interplay between spirituality, community engagement, holistic care, and restorative justice principles and practices, and hopes to find a career that enables her to merge her love of holistic care with her Catholic faith in chaplaincy.

 Before coming to STH, Bryanna graduated from Whittier College with a BA in Moral and Ethical Development of Societies and spent the following year in Sri Lanka on a Fulbright student research grant, studying value development and social change in post-war Sri Lanka.

-Bryanna is incredibly excited to be joining the spiritual life team and can’t wait to use her organizational skills, genuine love of people, and affinity for arts and crafts to bring the STH community together in joy and prayer. email@example.com
+Bryanna is incredibly excited to be continuing her position as a member of the spiritual life team and can’t wait to use her organizational skills, genuine love of people, and affinity for arts and crafts to bring the STH community together in joy and prayer. firstname.lastname@example.org

 Programs & Events